landindonner/ELK_Stack_Project/README.md

 ### Monitoring Web Applications with Beats

-The ELK server is configured to monitor Web1 and Web2 using tools in the ELK Stack.
-The next step is to use Ansible to deploy **Beats** to both web servers.
+The ELK server is configured to monitor Web1, Web2 and Web3 using tools in the ELK Stack.
+The next step is to use Ansible to deploy **Beats** to all three web servers.

-Taking raw log files and trying to make sense of all the data is often difficult and time consuming.
-We can use Beats to collect, parse, and visualize ELK logs in a single command.
 Beats are lightweight data shippers that take data from various sources and sends them to Elasticsearch.
 Examples of data shipped for monitoring:
  - Contents of a log file
  - Metrics on a system
  - Network activity

 The following beats are installed on the web servers in this network:

 - **Filebeat**: Filebeat detects changes to the filesystem.
-Specifically, it is used to collect and parse Apache logs.
+Typically, it is used to collect and parse system logs.
 - **Metricbeat**: Metricbeat detects changes in system metrics, such as CPU/RAM usage.
 Additionally, it will detect SSH login attempts, and failed `sudo` escalations.

+**Filebeats**

-The next step is to install Filebeats on both web servers using Ansible.
+The first step is to install Filebeats on both web servers using Ansible.
 The instructions are the same as mentioned previously.
 First create the Ansible playbook, then run the playbook to deploy.
 The Filebeat playbook:

 ```yml
 ---